 - First aid kit

-There are of course more items you could add to the list, such as a folding shovel and a folding saw.
-However, for one night’s adventure, you don’t need too much gear.
+There are more items you could add to the list, such as a folding shovel and a folding saw.
+However, you don't need too much gear for one night's adventure.

-You can find more ideas on a microadventure kit list on Alastair Humprheys website.
+You can find more ideas on a micro-adventure kit list on Alastair Humphreys website.